Definitions of terms used in this data release

 New outpatient attendances

-New attendances are the number of attendances at an outpatient service for a new case.
+New attendances are the number of attendances for a new appointment at an outpatient service.

-The Not Specified measure relates to instances where the admission type has been incorrectly coded.
+The ‘not specified’ measure relates to instances where the admission type has been incorrectly coded.
 Unfortunately, it is not possible to fully ascertain what the correct admission type should have been.
-As a result, a small proportion of Not Specified cases (<1%) appear within the data.
+As a result, a small proportion of ‘not specified’ cases (less than 1%) appear within the data.

 The percentage occupancy is the percentage of average available staffed beds that were occupied by inpatients during the period:

-An occupied bed is an available staffed bed, which is either being used to accommodate an inpatient or reserved for a patient on pass:
+An occupied bed is an available staffed bed, which is either being used to accommodate an inpatient or reserved for a patient on pass (external website):

-Total number of occupied bed days (tobd) = Sum of the number of occupied beds for each day of the quarter.
+Total number of occupied bed days (TOBD) = Sum of the occupied beds (external website) for each day in the quarter.

 This relates to individual patients.
-However, the same patient can be counted more than once, if they change subgroup (e.g. specialty, type of admission, NHS Board etc.).
+However, the same patient can be counted more than once if they change subgroup (such as specialty, type of admission, NHS board).
 In these cases, a patient will be counted once within each subtotal, but only once in the overall total.